PowellHabwe/Searchy---A-Simple-React-Search-Website/README.md

 ### 🔍 Search
 Enter your query in the search bar or tap the voice icon (🎤) to search using speech.
 Results update automatically with a 500ms debounce to improve performance.

+### 🔍 Home
+When in search, click on the Searchy name to be redirected back home.

 ### 🎯 Filter
 Use the Filter Panel to select a category and narrow down your results instantly.